dishakarnayake/SQL/README.md

  ###  Solution -

-    SELECT name, population, area
+    SELECT name , population , area
-    FROM World
+    FROM world
-    WHERE area >= 3000000 or population >= 25000000;
+    WHERE area >= 3000000 or population >= 25000000 ;

 **Output:**